rocky/python-uncompyle6/README.rst

 has changed so much, for best results you should use the same Python Version in checking as used in the bytecode.

+Finally, we have automated running the standard Python tests after first compiling and decompiling the test program.
+Results here are a bit weak (if not better than most other Python decompilers).
+But over time this will probably get better.

+Python support is strongest in Python 2 for 2.7 and drops off as you get further away from that.
+Support is also probably pretty good for python 2.3-2.4 since a lot of the goodness of early the version of the decompiler from that era has been preserved (and Python compilation in that era was minimal)

 Later distributions average about 200 files.
 There is some work to do on the lower end Python versions which is more difficult for us to handle since we don't have a Python interpreter for versions 1.5, 1.6,